Force 10 from Navarone (film): Financing

 In September 1976 it was announced Foreman, Oliver Unger and the German finance company, Mondo Films, had acquired the screen rights to the novel and screenplay Force 10 from Navarone.
 Foreman wrote the treatment and served as executive producer, but Unger wound up producing.

 The producers wanted Robert Bolt to write the screenplay but he was busy working with David Lean.
 Bolt's agent Peggy Ramsey suggested they hire Robin Chapman.

 In August 1977, the production company set up to make the movie, Navarone Productions, signed an agreement with AIP for the latter to distribute the film.
 AIP provided $2.1 million of the budget.

 The film was originally budgeted at $8,312,224.
 AIP provided $2,104,942.93 to Navarone Productions and subsequently spent an additional $97,109.15 to produce a U.S. version of the film.
 Columbia Pictures advanced $2.9 million and agreed to pay an additional $1.1 million after delivery of the film in return for the exclusive and perpetual distribution rights in all territories outside the United States and Canada.
 A German investment group contributed $1 million, a Yugoslavian production company lent or provided services equal to $2 million; and American Broadcasting Company paid $1.8 million for the right to broadcast the motion picture three times on network television.

-Cinematographer Christopher Challis recalled that the film was originally considered to be filmed in Pakistan until someone realised that Pakistanis did not resemble Yugoslavians or Germans and the expense to make them appear as such on film would be financially prohibitive.
+Cinematographer Christopher Challis recalled that the producers originally considered filming in Pakistan before concluding that Pakistanis did not resemble Yugoslavians or Germans and the expense to make them appear as such on film would be financially prohibitive.

 Casting

-By the time film was to start, 17 years after the original, Peck and Niven were considered too old and the decision was made to recast.
+By the time filming was to start, 17 years after the original, Peck and Niven were considered too old and the decision was made to recast.

 By October 1977 the main cast had been settled: Robert Shaw, Edward Fox, Harrison Ford, Franco Nero, Barbara Bach.
 Shaw said "I find it a bit ridiculous at my age to be running around a mountain in Yugoslavia saying 'Let's go'."

 It was Ford's first film after the release of Star Wars.
 He says he picked the part because it was a "strong supporting character" that was "very different from Han Solo.
 I wanted to avoid being stereotyped as a science fiction type."
 Ford later said he did the film "to take advantage of the chance to work.
 And it was a job I did for the money."

 Fox at the time was best known for The Day of the Jackal and playing Edward VIII on television.
 Caroline Munro said she was offered the female lead but she turned it down because it involved too much nudity.

 MacLean was reportedly unhappy with the prominence given to the Barbara Bach character.
 "She's of minimal importance in my novel," he said.